james-401-advanced-javascript/data-structures-and-algorithms/challenges/queueWithStacks/README.md

 ## API

-- Stack.push(obj)

-  - This function takes in an object and pushes that to the top of an instantiated stack.

-- Stack.pop()

-  - This function pops and returns the node at the top of the instantiated stack.

-- Stack.peek()

-  - This function the value of the node at the top of an instantiated stack.

-- Queue.enqueue(obj)
+- PseudoQueue.enqueue(obj)

-  - This function takes in an object and enqueues that to the front of an instantiated queue using a Stack.
+  - This function takes in an object and enqueues that to the front of an instantiated pseudoqueue using a Stack's functionality.

-- Queue.dequeue()
+- PseudoQueue.dequeue()

-  - This function dequeues and returns the node at the front of the instantiated queue using a Stack.
+  - This function dequeues and returns the node at the front of the instantiated pseudoqueue using a Stack's functionality.

-- Queue.peek()
-  - This function the value of the node at the front of an instantiated queue.